trueos/trueos-docs/trueos-handbook/luminaplugins.rst

    : Desktop Icons

-This plugin, seen in :numref:`Figure %s <luminadesktopplugin4>`, will define an area on the desktop to display icons.
-If enough icons are added to the plugin, a scroll bar will appear for the user to scroll through all available icons.
+This plugin, seen in :numref:`Figure %s <luminadesktopplugin4>`, defines an area on the desktop to display icons.
+If enough icons are added to the plugin, a scroll bar appears for the user to scroll through all available icons.

 .. _Note Pad: